IMPORTANT

 PG&E will be conducting wildfire safety work near you.
 This will include moving some powerlines underground.
 It could also include system upgrades such as installing strong poles and covered powerlines above ground.

-In 2025, we plan to complete 76 miles of undergrounding and 56 miles of system upgrades in El Dorado County.
+In 2025, we plan to complete 75 miles of undergrounding and 55 miles of system upgrades in El Dorado County.

-In 2024, we completed 51 total miles of undergrounding and 142 total miles of overhead system upgrades.
+Through the end of 2024, we completed 51 total miles of undergrounding and 142 total miles of overhead system upgrades.

-Data as of 2/28/2025
+Data as of 6/30/2025

-What to expect during this work
+What can I expect during this work?

 Click on the link below to view an interactive map of: